Should I Write A Letter To My Ex?

 • prevent you from growing as a person

-• stop your ex from respecting you and feeling love for you
+• stop your ex from respecting you and loving you

-You need to keep in mind that there are better ways to reduce anger.
-Instead of telling your ex what a bad person he or she is, confide in your friends and family instead.
+You need to keep in mind that there are better ways to stop feeling angry.
+Instead of telling your ex what a bad person he or she is, confide in your friends and family.
 They’ll let you vent for a while and encourage you to do the right thing.

 Forgiveness letter

 Also, don’t forget to mention the mistakes you’ve made throughout the relationship and how you contributed to the breakup.
-Write 3 reasons for every mistake and 3 solutions next to them.
+Write 3 reasons for every mistake and 3 solutions to solve them.

-The letter will serve you as a reminder that your ex isn’t the most amazing person on the planet and give you the motivation to forgive your ex and keep working on your shortcomings.
+The letter will serve you as a reminder that your ex isn’t the most amazing person on the planet, and give you the drive to forgive your ex and keep working on your shortcomings.

 Were you thinking of writing a letter to your ex?
-What do you think about this article?
-Has it knocked some sense into you?
-Please let us know below the post.
+What are your thoughts on it now?
+Has your perspective changed?
+Let us know in the comments below.

-And if you wish to go into detail about writing a letter to your ex, feel free to sign up for breakup coaching here.
+However, if you’d like to explore the idea of writing a letter to your ex in more detail, feel free to sign up for breakup coaching.

 44 thoughts on “Should I Write A Letter To My Ex?”